mrdulin/eSignature/packages/adobe-sign/README.md

 I think our usage should be that we (the company), as the resource owner, send the user a signed agreement instead of redirecting the user to the adobe-sign or docusign login authorization page in the browser.
 This application belongs to the user application, and the user authorizes the application to use their resources on the adobe-sign or docusign server.

+> For integrations that need to access services or content on behalf of an organization (rather than an end user), select the Service Account integration option.

 2.  Needs user email

 When adobe-sign and docusign send the signing agreement, the recipient information filled in requires an email address, so we must get the user's email address information.